While Chicago has Wrigley Field and Boston has Fenway Park, Pittsburgh was once home to an iconic stadium that rivaled

 While the flag pole in front of the wall isn’t original, there was actually a flag pole in this spot that was on the field of play.
 There is also a recreated entrance and ticket window next to the wall.

 You can also follow much of the rest of the outfield wall, which is outlined in bricks across the grass and sidewalks.

 Another remnant of Forbes Field can be found inside Wesley W. Posvar Hall, which is directly across Roberto Clemente Drive from the Forbes Field wall.

 This academic building sits where much of Forbes Field once was, and they have encased the last home plate used at Forbes Field in glass.
 While some believe this is the original location of home plate, it is not.
 The original location of home plate would have been inside a nearby women’s restroom, so it was placed in the hallway so everyone can see it.

 During my visit, it doesn’t appear that access to the building is an issue, and anyone that wants to see this historic site can simply walk into the building and see home plate in the building’s first-floor hallway.

 While these are the only two remains of Forbes Field still in their original location, baseball fans can also see the portion of the outfield wall over which Mazeroski’s famous home run flew on the River Walk at PNC Park, as well as some items related to Forbes Field at the National Baseball Hall of Fame in Cooperstown, New York.

-If you find yourself checking out a game at this great stadium, make sure you don’t miss this other pieces of Forbes Field History.
+If you find yourself checking out a game at this great stadium, make sure you don’t miss this other piece of Forbes Field History.